 May Term Is Here!

 Finish a 3 credit hour class in 10 days in May.
-Loyola will be offering courses during the new May Term starting in 2018.
-May Term runs from May 14-24 with classes that meet from 9AM-3PM Monday - Thursday.
+May Term runs from May 13-23 with classes that meet from 9AM-3PM Monday - Thursday.
 The May Term offers students an option to complete a class in a short amount of time early in the summer.